gdoumenc/coworks/docs/tech.rst

 **********************

 Blueprints are defined similarly to microservice classes.
-However, they will instead inherit from the coworks implementation of the ``Blueprint`` object.
+However, they will instead inherit from the CoWorks implementation of the ``Blueprint`` object.

 Methods within the class should still be decorated with ``@entry``.